MislavJaksic/Knowledge-Repository/BigData/ApacheHadoop/README.md

 Execute "bin/hadoop fs -ls /".
 Visit "http://localhost:50070/".
 Visit "http://localhost:8088/".
-If all outputs are normal, your Hadoop is ready to execute queries.
+If all outputs are normal, Hadoop is ready to execute queries.